vacp2p/rfc/content/docs/rfcs/38/README.md

     CONDITION
        $evidence$ > $alpha$
          THEN
-           The node adopts the opinion YES on the proposa
+           The node adopts the opinion YES on the proposal
        $evidence$ is less than $1 - \alpha$
           THEN
             The node adopts the opinion NO on the proposal

-If the node is `UNDERCIDED` after evaluating the opinion phase, the number of uniform randomly queries nodes is adjusted to
+If the node is `UNDECIDED` after evaluating the opinion phase, the number of uniform randomly queries nodes is adjusted to

-    k   ;; number of nodes to uniformally randomly query
+    k   ;; number of nodes to uniformly randomly query
       <-- max( k * k <-- k * k_multiplier, max_k_multiplier)